 About the Authors:

 Ryan Restivo grew up on Long Island.
 His passion for MAAC basketball began when his alma mater, the Marist Red Foxes, almost captured their first ever MAAC postseason title and NCAA tournament berth during the 2006-2007 season.
 Since graduating, he has closely followed the MAAC by collaborating with his brother on the creation of the Siena Saints Blog in March of 2008.
-Mid-major Division I basketball has always intrigued Ryan, because of the stakes that every athlete goes through for the chance to play on the biggest stages.
-It also helps that Ryan blew out his ACL so a playing career was never an option, which made the decision to write that much easier.
-His goal in covering the MAAC as well as the America East and Hofstra on Big Apple Buckets is to provide an insiders perspective, to get the most depth and detail on every story in the league.
+Ryan’s goal in covering the MAAC as well as the America East and Hofstra on Big Apple Buckets is to provide an insider’s perspective, to get the most depth and detail on every story in the league.
+Author Page Twitter